 Label Your Cards

 Use a sharpie or sticker to label cards by category (e.g., "Dining").
-This might look awkward when you go to pay for dinner with friends, but tactic is very helpful the more cards you have.
-It's particularly helpful if you’re the credit card mastermind and need your partner to tap the right card.
+This might look awkward when you go to pay for dinner with friends, but this tactic is very helpful the more cards you have.
+It's particularly helpful if you're the credit card mastermind and need your partner to tap the right card.

-Pair Cards with Online Accounts
+Pair Cards With Online Accounts

 Link the correct card to frequently used online accounts like Amazon, Netflix or grocery delivery services so you get the best cash back rates automatically.